 2. We’re weary (and wary) of awareness campaigns.

-Every April, parent- and professional-led autism charities ask their supporters to spread awareness by lighting buildings and monuments up blue, wearing blue clothing, and pinning puzzle piece lapels to their shirts.
+Every Autism Acceptance Month, parent- and professional-led autism charities ask their supporters to spread awareness by lighting up buildings and monuments in blue, wearing blue clothing, and pinning puzzle piece lapels to their shirts.

 3. Nothing about us without us.

-It is not uncommon to see human interest stories about autism where parents, teachers, speech therapists, and even the school janitor all share their insights on an autistic person and what autism means for him or her.
-It often seems that the only person who doesn’t get a word in is the subject of the article!
-The problem here is that nobody is a mind-reader.
-I’m sure everyone reading this has experienced your parents making mistakes about your thoughts or opinions.
+It is not uncommon to see human interest stories about autism where parents, teachers, speech therapists, and even the school janitor all share their insights on an autistic person and what autism means for them.
+The only person who doesn’t get a word in is the subject of the article!
+The problem here is that no one is a mind-reader.
+I’m sure everyone reading this has experienced someone making mistakes about your thoughts or opinions.
 Autism doesn’t change that.

 Not every person with autism will be able to respond to interview questions.
 However, many who could are simply not asked.
 Others can speak or write, but struggle to answer questions in real time.
 For these people, simple accommodations like providing written interview questions ahead of time can make a huge difference!

-Another common error is to assume that no autistic person will ever read an article about autism.
-Writers may say we are “unlike you and me,” or “just like you and me,” but only rarely are we included as part of the “us” that makes up the readership.
+Another common mistake is to assume that no autistic person will ever read an article about autism.
+Writers write, “unlike you and me,” or “just like you and me,” but only rarely are we included as part of the “us” the author is referring to.
 The truth is, there is nowhere where you can safely assume that none of us are present.
 Autism is an extremely variable condition, where many different combinations of traits can all lead to the same diagnosis.
-Whatever your audience is, chances are at least a few of us are already in it.
+Whoever your audience is, chances are at least a few of us are already in it.